Short URL for this page:

 p270 In 1883 a theatre was built near the fort during the zenith of Spanish Fort's glory as a summer resort.
 A notable opera company occupied it for several seasons.
 This theatre was demolished about fourteen years ago.
 In 1881 Oscar Wilde lectured there in the casino, and the casino and theatre were burned to the ground in 1906.

-Restaurants, famous for their cuisine, were established by various caterers of note at Spanish Fort and all notables visiting the City were entertained there, such as William Makepeace Thackeray, General Indicates a West Point graduate and gives his Class.Grant, General Barrios, who attempted the consolidation of all South America, — and many others.
+Restaurants, famous for their cuisine, were established by various caterers of note at Spanish Fort and all notables visiting the City were entertained there, such as William Makepeace Thackeray, General Indicates a West Point graduate, Class of 1843: a link to his biographical entry in Cullum's Register.Grant, General Barrios, who attempted the consolidation of all South America, — and many others.

 In 1896 the East Louisiana Railroad built a long wharf and trestle bridge for connecting with the steamer that used to go across to St. Tammany and operated a steamer called the "Cape Charles," which plied between Spanish Fort and the resorts bordering on the north shores of Lake Pontchartrain.
 This boat was burned in 1896.